International Student Process

 - Official transcripts from the last two years signed and sealed.
 Official transcripts must be translated into English.
 If accepted we will also need the student’s current official end of the school year transcript.
 This transcript must also be signed, sealed, and translated to English.

 - Complete record of immunizations, translated into English.

 - Application fee of $65 ($75 after January 27th)

 - Admissions decision by ACS Admissions Committee once all of the above steps have been completed.

-The application will not be processed until all forms are received by ACS.
+The application will not be processed until all forms and Duolingo English Test results are received by ACS.

 Requirements for Admission

 - Excellent grades and accomplishments at current school

 - English language proficiency as demonstrated by TOEFL

 - Emotional maturity and readiness to attend school away from parents